pokeclicker/pokeclicker-wiki/data/Items/Gyaradosite_description.md

+## Description
+Used to mega evolve Gyarados

-Can be find at Couriway Town between 17h00 and 18h00, talk to npc and beat Lysandre
+Can be found at Couriway Town between 17h00 and 18h00, talk to npc and beat Lysandre